lspatial/jpinnlib/README.md

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Correspondingly, our jPINN’s independent test RMSE shows a stable decrease as training epochs increase.
+Correspondingly, our jPINN’s independent test RMSE for NO<sub>2</sub>
+shows a stable decrease as training epochs increase.
 This differs significantly from the baseline model’s test and independent test RMSE, which displays unstable fluctuations with substantial deviations.
 Quantitatively, the jPINN’s independent test RMSE is approximately 0.85 ppb lower than that of the baseline FRNN in this testing scenario.

 The stable convergence pattern observed during independent testing suggests that incorporating physical constraints fundamentally improves